highlights of operations

 honored in the business community

-We and our affiliates have made significant contributions to Singapore as investors and employers for the last 80 years.
+We and our affiliates have made significant contributions to Singapore as investors and employers for more than 80 years.

 Our commitment to Singapore was recognized by the Economic Development Board in 2005, when Chevron received the Distinguished Partner in Progress Award for our commitment to developing Singapore’s manufacturing industry and for our contributions to the people and economy of Singapore.